MoFEM/users-modules-cephas/basic_finite_elements/simple_contact/README.md

 ## 1. Definition of the contact interface(s)

-Contacting solids should be merged (i.e. glued) along the apparent contact interface(s) in the input mesh.
+Contacting solids should be merged (glued) along the apparent contact interface(s) in the input mesh.
 Each contact interface should be introduced in the bulk of the mesh as a _BLOCKSET_ with a name starting with `INT_CONTACT`.
 An arbitrary number of contact interfaces may be defined, each including an